microsoft/ApplicationInsights-Go/README.md

 exist in two places: on the `TelemetryClient`, which will augment data for every telemetry sent through the client; and on individual telemetry items, where information can be stored that is specific to that item.
-If a context tag is found in both the client and the telemtry item's `TelemetryContext`, the value associated with the telemetry item takes precedence.
+If a context tag is found in both the client and the telemetry item's `TelemetryContext`, the value associated with the telemetry item takes precedence.

 There are two ways to access this data.
 One is directly through the